|Today is Thursday, October 17, 2019

 J. Kyle Bass, Founder, Chief Investment Officer, Hayman Capital Management, L.P.

-Mr. Bass is the principal of Hayman Capital Management L.P.
-(Hayman).
-Hayman, formed in December 2005, serves as the investment manager to private funds focused on global event-driven opportunities, including funds focused specifically on China, Japan and the pharmaceutical industry.
-Previously, Mr. Bass co-managed private funds with strategies focused on sub-prime credit.
+Mr. Bass is the Founder and Chief Investment Officer of Hayman Capital Management, an investment manager of private funds focused on global event-driven opportunities.
+Mr. Bass has managed private funds with strategies focused on sub-prime credit, the pharmaceutical industry, and Asia.

 Featured/Keynote Session on Artificial Intelligence in Asset Management

-Jeff Shen, Managing Director, Head of Emerging Markets, Co-Head Scientific Equity, BlackRock
+Jeff Shen, Ph.D., Managing Director, Head of Emerging Markets, Co-Head Scientific Equity, BlackRock

 Featured/Keynote Session on Multi-Asset Strategies